tunjan/zola-website/content/_index.md

 +++

 # About

 Welcome to my little spot on the internet.
-As it is obvious to many of us, introductions are rather limiting and reductionist.
+As is obvious to many of us, introductions are rather limiting and reductionist.
 Humans are a difficult beings to understand, even harder to describe them accurately.
 Nonetheless, I venture into the task of doing that to myself, and in my failure I ask the reader not to judge it harshly.